Why is the Schedule of Loss important?

 The Schedule of Loss Calculator

-Our Schedule of Loss Calculator does exactly what it says on the box.
+The schedule of loss calculator provides detailed guidelines for preparing different types of schedules for different claims.
+Your schedule of loss will build on a number of assumptions, and the calculator will help you calculate those assumptions as accurately as you possibly can.
 It helps you calculate your compensation with precision and comes with guidance and tips for success at each step.
 Your losses are easy to calculate because the formulas are built-in together with adjustments such as the ACAS uplift, grossing up options and interest.
 You input your information into the data fields and it calculates your compensation for you, making sure that you claim everything you are entitled to correctly.
 You can save and return to it later.
 When you have finished, you can download it to your desktop ready to send to the Employment Tribunal.
-Members can access the Schedule of Loss Calculator as part of their Membership.
-Free users must pay to access the Schedule of Loss Calculator.
+Members can access the schedule of loss calculator as part of their Membership.
+Free users must pay to access the calculator.

 Counter Schedule of Loss